Note

 asyncio.run(example_router_explicit())

-Router: Sure, I can help with that.
-Could you give me a theme or some elements you'd like to include in the poem?
+Router: Sure, I can help with that!
+Could you please provide me with some themes or specific elements you'd like to include in your poem?
+This could be anything from a particular mood, a story, nature, love, or any other ideas you have in mind.

 The structured output: